SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 solution, on the class level of the Pharo class `Obj` we defined a dictionary holding the defined classes.
 This dictionary acts as the namespace for our language.
 We defined the following methods to store and access defined classes.

-- `declareClass: anObjClass` stores the objInstance `anObjClass` given as argument in the class repository \(here a dictionary whose keys are the class names and values the ObjVLisp classes themselves\).
+- `declareClass: anObjClass` stores the objInstance `anObjClass` given as an argument in the class repository \(here a dictionary whose keys are the class names and values the ObjVLisp classes themselves\).

 - `giveClassNamed: aSymbol` returns the ObjVLisp class named `aSymbol` if it exists.
 The class should have been declared previously.

-With such methods we can write code like the following one that looks for the class of the class `ObjPoint`.
+With such methods, we can write code like the following one that looks for the class of the class `ObjPoint`.

 ```testcase=true
 Obj giveClassNamed: #ObjPoint